 You can expect to complete the entire process in anywhere between several weeks to a few months.
 This duration will also depend largely on your schedule and capacity to come in for consultations and follow-ups.
+Continue reading to learn more about how long does it take to have dentures made.

 All dentures require multiple visits to complete from start to finish.
 This accounts for consultations, tooth extractions (if necessary), impression taking, pre-fitting, and final adjustments.